Student Achievement Plan

 Student achievement entails students meeting or exceeding established learning outcomes, and obtaining the knowledge and skills, as well as receiving diverse programming opportunities, to successfully complete high school and transition to post-secondary training or employment.
 Acceptable standard is defined as:

-• for grades 4-5 those students who are at grade level
+• for grades 4-5 those students who are at grade level using the CAT4 assessment

 Plan for Implementation